Leonhest/HandballOrg_App/README.md

  - Visual presentation of match setup as brackets

 ## USAGE
-Handball Cup is a application that is used to make handball tournaments in all 6 regions in Norway.
-The application does the administrative work needed to organize a tournament simplified and less time consuming with a straightforward user interface
+Handball Cup is a application that is used to make handball tournaments in all 6 regions in Norway. <br>The application does the administrative work needed to organize a tournament simplified and <br>less time consuming with a straightforward user interface

 ## Demo
 ![](finalprod/src/main/resources/edu/ntnu/idatt1002/g106/handballapp/finalprod/TournamentPictures/Siste_utgave.mp4)